 Time limits for contentious probate claims

-If you are bringing an Inheritance Act claim, you will normally need to do so within 6 months of Grant of Probate or Letters of Administration being granted.
+If you are bringing an Inheritance Act claim, you will normally need to do so within 6 months of the Grant of Probate or Letters of Administration being issued.
 If you wish to make a claim outside of this time limit, you will need to apply to the relevant court for permission to start proceedings and there is no guarantee this will be granted.

-The costs of contentious probate
+The costs of contentious probate & inheritance disputes

 The cost of dealing with contentious probate matters will depend entirely on the circumstances, including how complex the issues involved are and how long it takes to resolve the dispute.